emmy-codes/Star-Trek-Museum/testing.md

 * [Crews Page](https://github.com/emmy-codes/Star-Trek-Museum/assets/70635859/af2d315b-2557-456a-b3c8-0df854d70b73) - Pass.
 On first try I received a disasterous performance score due to my images from IMDB being extremely large.
 I ran the images through Squoosh and was able to reduce the image size by 94%.
 * [Contact Page](https://github.com/emmy-codes/Star-Trek-Museum/assets/70635859/c52db375-ef1d-4eb4-8090-acc3772377ff) - An 83 on Best Practices but this is due to the iframe being used on the map, which was a necessary part on my page.
 * [Form Submission Page](https://github.com/emmy-codes/Star-Trek-Museum/assets/70635859/fe820606-2a53-421b-8b75-49cd23a4dc79) - Pass.
 * [404 Page](https://github.com/emmy-codes/Star-Trek-Museum/assets/70635859/84b7c45c-fde0-443a-b0a7-e673e3474c4f) - An 83 on Best Practices due to using a gif rather than an image.
-I will look for a more appropriate error image, but lil' ol' facepalming Picard was just too perfect of a Trek meme reference to leave out!
+I will look for a more appropriate error image, but lil' ol' facepalming Picard was just too perfect of a Trek meme reference to leave out and hopefully this page is very rarely visited!

 ## MANUAL TESTING